bigtoga/Examples/Monitoring/New Relic/Logs - Forward to New Relic.md

 Step 6: Verify that this host now shows up in the Logs UI
 - There is a 5-10 minute lag between Infrastructure and Logs (so do Step 5 first)
-- In the New Relic Logs UI, enter "hostname:" in the search.
+- In the New Relic Logs UI, enter `hostname:` in the search.
 In about 10-30 seconds, you will see the list of hosts that are reporting logs.
 If your server is not reporting, either no traffic has been generated or you might want to restart the NR Infra service
-- Tip: Filter for hostname:"servername" (ex: enter hostname:"my-vm-2" with no space after the colon), then click on "Livetail", it will auto-refresh every 1 second
+- Tip: Filter for `hostname:"servername"` (ex: enter `hostname:"my-vm-2"` with **no space after the colon**, and make sure you get the case right b/c **New Relic Logs are case-sensitive for search**), then click on "Livetail", it will auto-refresh every 1 second

 /****************************************************************